 Regional Tournament Team Assignments

-Issues or Questions Re: Assignments: Contact Melissa Watt, Tournament Administration Committee Chair.
+Issues or Questions Re: Assignments: Contact Andy Hogan, Tournament Administration Committee Chair.

 Change Log: For a list of all changes made to the Regional Team Assignments since their release date: Click Here

 Team Designations: If your school has one team, it is the “A” entry by default.
 If your school has more than one team, the additional teams are designated by B, C, D, etc. When sending your teams to regionals, remember that these designations are based on team strength.
 In other words, Midlands A should be the school’s best team, Midlands B is second best, Midlands C is third best, and so on.
 It is crucial that each school rank its teams honestly based on their strength this year.
 AMTA counts on each school to be honest and forthright in its evaluation of its own teams.
 This is because each region is power-balanced; in other words, we attempt—as best as possible given geography and other factors—to assign teams to regionals such that each regional is of approximately equal difficulty based on the teams attending.
 Any manipulation of this scheme (such as deciding that a veteran-laden team from last year’s top-ten national finish is a school’s “D” team) is a sign of bad faith, deception, and undermines the collegiality and fair play for which AMTA stands and is punishable by sanctions from AMTA.

 Procedure to Withdraw: All withdrawals should be immediately communicated to Andy Hogan, chairperson of the Tournament Administration Committee, and AMTA at firstname.lastname@example.org.
 A withdrawal is not considered "official" until it is communicated by the school to the above-mentioned individuals.

 Withdrawal Penalty Structure: The following penalties shall be assessed to each school that either withdraws and/or fails to appear at a regional tournament: